Shooting into Occupied Vehicle Charges in Fayetteville

 What is the Standard of Review for Appeals?

+In determining whether the State presents enough evidence for a conviction, the Court of Appeals reviews such matters de novo or anew.
 It does not consider a Superior Court Judge’s ruling for Abuse of Discretion.
 The Appellate Court may reverse the trial judge’s denial of a Motion to Dismiss if it had come to a different conclusion.
+Having said that, in ruling on a Motion to Dismiss for lack or insufficient evidence, the Court reviews:

 • Whether there is evidence deemed “substantial” of each essential element